LASERS AND GUM DISEASE

 We are offering two services related to gum disease.
 One is called LBR or Laser Bacterial Reduction.
 The other is laser curettage.

 The LBR is for patients that have gums that bleed when brushing or flossing.
 Bleeding gums are not to be taken lightly.
 It usually means that the integrity of the gum lining the teeth is unhealthy.
 When blood can easily come out, then the bacteria living in the area can easily get into the bloodstream.
 The medical implications of repeated intrusions from oral bacteria are well documented.

 Numerous investigations and reports from the U.S. surgeon General indicate that bacteria associated with chronic gum inflammation and periodontal disease have the potential to contribute to strokes, Alzheimer’s disease and heart attacks.
 Poor gum health can have a severely negative effect on diabetics, doubling the likelihood of their suffering heart disease and kidney failure.
 Low birth weight and preterms babies have been related to pregnant women who have gum disease.

 The benefits of Laster Bacterial Reduction are many, including:

-- Reduction or elimiation of bacteria that can be introducted into the bloodstream (bacteremias)
+- Reduction or elimination of bacteria that can be introduced into the bloodstream (bacteremias)